ieee-umich/ieee-website/about.md

 ## Want to work with us?

-If you're interested in working with us for recruitment purposes or hosting an event on campus, send an e-mail to our IEEE Corporate Chair: [ieee-corp@umich.edu](mailto:ieee-corp@umich.edu), and we'll get back to you promptly with how we can best help you.
+If you're interested in working with us for recruitment purposes or hosting an event on campus, send an e-mail to our IEEE Corporate Chair: [IEEE-Corporate@umich.edu](mailto:IEEE-Corporate@umich.edu), and we'll get back to you promptly with how we can best help you.

 To learn more about IEEE and its mission, visit [ieee.org](http://www.ieee.org).